The entropic optimal (self-)transport problem: Limit distributions for decreasing regularization with application to score function estimation: Numerics

+We have showed that the gradient of the self-transport potentials can serve as estimators of the score function.
+The rate for estimating score functions is not matching the minimax one, as the current proof technique requires more regularity.
+Still, does it mean that the estimator needs to be forgotten?
+Understanding the impact of the tilting seen in equation \eqref{eq: estimator_def} is a natural objective.

-We have showed that the gradient of the self-transport potentials can serve as estimators of the score function, a central object for diffusion models.
-In this experiment, we consider a Gaussian random variable that is supported on a 3-dimensional subspace in the case where the observed data is of dimension $d$, for $d\in\{4,6,8,10\}$.
-The $L^2$ error is estimated based on Monte-Carlo integration with 50000 points and the results are averaged over 5 replicates for more robustness of the results.
+In this experiment, we consider a Gaussian random variable that is supported on a 3-dimensional subspace in the case where the observed data is of dimension $d$, for $d\in\{5,10,50\}$.
+The $L^2$ error is estimated based on Monte-Carlo integration with 30000 points and the results are averaged over 5 replicates for more robustness of the results.
 The results are presented in Figure~\ref{1D: GaussSubsp}.
+We choose to present the result for two bandwidth size, the ambient one and the oracle one knowing the intrinsic dimension.
+The first choice corresponds to a case where the practitioner does not realize that the data is lower dimensional.
+This choice further aims at verifying whether a sort of ``low-complexity adaptation principle" \citep{groppe2023lower,rigollet2025sample} could hold for the potentials.

-From that graph, it is clear that estimation via self-transport, using the bandwidth size that is optimal for the ambient dimension is performing much better than the kernel density estimator with the same bandwidth choice.
-This is an instance of the adaptivity property hinted at in the introduction.
-In practice, for machine learning application where the intrinsic dimension is unknown, this feature of self-transport is clear advantage of kernel density estimators.
+From that graph, it is apparent that estimation via self-transport, using the bandwidth size that is optimal for the ambient dimension is performing better than the kernel density estimator with the same bandwidth choice in high dimensions.
+In practice, for machine learning applications where the intrinsic dimension is unknown, this feature of self-transport might be an advantage of kernel density estimators.

+If one uses the unknown intrinsic dimension, the slopes are similar and the constant chosen in front of the term $n^{-1/7}$ plays an important role.
+This choice of factor explains the underperformance for $d=5$ in the leftmost plot.
+The plot on the right hand side suggests that the estimator based on optimal transport is more variable.

+In the particular case of the simulation, the formula of the fixed point equation might help understand the phenomenon at play.
+The measure $\mu$ is actually a push-forward $i_{\#}\gamma$, where $i$ adds coordinates and rotates the distribution.
+Calling $\reals^p$ the ambient space and $\reals^d$ the actual one, we thus have

+From which it is clear that $u_\eps(x)$ can capture the correct subset to reduce the problem to a smaller dimensional one, as $\|i(z)- i(y)\|_{\reals^p}^2= \|z- y\|_{\reals^d}^2$.
+In the case of data supported on a manifold, one would recover a similar behavior (at the first order) by working in local coordinates and observing that the kernel morally selects a small neighborhood.